Ovarian cancer: Immature (solid) teratoma

-Immature, or solid, teratomas are the most common type of ovarian germ cell tumor, making up 40–50% of cases.
+Immature or solid teratomas are the most common type of ovarian germ cell tumor, making up 40–50% of cases.
 Teratomas are characterized by the presence of disorganized tissues arising from all three embryonic germ layers: ectoderm, mesoderm, and endoderm; immature teratomas also have undifferentiated stem cells that make them more malignant than mature teratomas (dermoid cysts).
-The different tissues are visible on gross pathology and often include bone, cartilage, hair, mucus, or sebum, but these tissues are not visible from the outside, which appears to be a solid mass with lobes and cysts.
+The different tissues are visible on gross pathology and often include bone, cartilage, hair, mucus, or sebum.
+These tissues are not visible from the outside and appear to be a solid mass with lobes and cysts.
 Histologically, they have large amounts of neuroectoderm organized into sheets and tubules along with glia; the amount of neural tissue determines the histologic grade.
-Immature teratomas usually only affect one ovary (10% co-occur with dermoid cysts) and usually metastasize throughout the peritoneum.
+Immature teratomas typically affect one ovary (10% co-occur with dermoid cysts) and usually metastasize throughout the peritoneum.
 They can also cause mature teratoma implants to grow throughout the abdomen in a disease called growing teratoma syndrome; these are usually benign but will continue to grow during chemotherapy, and often necessitate further surgery.
 Unlike mature teratomas, immature teratomas form many adhesions, making them less likely to cause ovarian torsion.
 There is no specific marker for immature teratomas, but carcinoembryonic antigen (CEA), CA-125, CA19-9, or AFP can sometimes indicate an immature teratoma.

 Stage I teratomas make up the majority (75%) of cases and have the best prognosis, with 98% of patients surviving five years; if a Stage I tumor is also grade 1, it can be treated with unilateral surgery only.
-Stage II though IV tumors make up the remaining quarter of cases and have a worse prognosis, with 73–88% of patients surviving five years.
+Stage II through IV tumors make up the remaining quarter of cases and have a worse prognosis, with 73–88% of patients surviving five years.

 Mature teratoma (dermoid cyst)

-Mature teratomas, or dermoid cysts, are rare tumors consisting of mostly benign tissue that develop after menopause.
+Mature teratomas, or dermoid cysts, are rare tumors consisting mostly of benign tissue that develop after menopause.
 The tumors consist of disorganized tissue with nodules of malignant tissue, which can be of various types.
-The most common malignancy is squamous cell carcinoma, but adenocarcinoma, basal-cell carcinoma, carcinoid tumor, neuroectodermal tumor, malignant melanoma, sarcoma, sebaceous tumor, and struma ovarii can also be part of the dermoid cyst.
+The most common malignancy is squamous cell carcinoma, but adenocarcinoma, basal-cell carcinoma, carcinoid tumor, neuroectodermal tumor, melanoma, sarcoma, sebaceous tumor, and struma ovarii can also be part of the dermoid cyst.
 They are treated with surgery and adjuvant platinum chemotherapy or radiation.